Trump preaches civility after bomb scares. But he doesn’t practice it.

 Breaking News Emails

-WASHINGTON — After the discovery that pipe bombs were sent to prominent Democrats (including Barack Obama, Hillary Clinton, now Joe Biden) and to CNN, President Trump talked about civility and unity yesterday.
+WASHINGTON — After the discovery that pipe bombs were sent to prominent Democrats (including Barack Obama, Hillary Clinton and now Joe Biden) and to CNN, President Donald Trump talked about civility and unity yesterday.

 “I just want to tell you that in these times, we have to unify.
 We have to come together and send one very clear, strong, unmistakable message, that acts or threats and political violence of any kind have no place in the United States of America,” Trump said from the White House early Wednesday afternoon.